 Missy is a Licensed Clinical Social Worker (LCSW) and earned her Master of Social Work from PSU in 2016, a Graduate Certificate in Gerontology from PSU’s Institute on Aging and is a Certified Advanced Grief Counseling Specialist (CAGCS).

 Missy’s approach to therapy is compassionate, pragmatic and tailored to address the presenting concerns of each individual with whom she works.
 She understands that a person’s experience with trauma can impact every area of functioning, including physical, mental, social and behavioral aspects of life.
 She is guided by the five principles of Person-Centered, Trauma-Informed Care (PCTI): safety, choice, collaboration, trustworthiness and empowerment.

 Missy aims to empower her clients by utilizing a collaborative, strengths-based approach to therapy, drawing on modalities such as Cognitive Behavioral Therapy, Solution Focused Therapy, Narrative Therapy, and Mindfulness.
-She has experience supporting others in navigating various challenges, including issues around aging, end of life, life transitions, and managing stress.
-Missy works collaboratively with her clients to identify and develop coping strategies around symptoms related to depression, anxiety, grief and loss, and mood disorders.
+She has experience supporting others in navigating various challenges, including issues around aging, end of life, life transitions and managing stress.
+Missy works collaboratively with her clients to identify and develop coping strategies around symptoms related to depression, anxiety, grief and loss, trauma and mood disorders.